Home How to Buy National Grid Shares Online in the UK

 For example, Plus500 gives you the option of placing a buy (long) or sell (short) order.
 This means that you can speculate on the price of National Grid shares going up or down.
 You also have the option of applying leverage.
 This means that you can trade with more money than you have in Plus500 account.
 When trading National Grid stock CFDs, you only need to put down a margin of 20%.

 This means that a £1,000 buy or sell order would require a balance of just £200.
-Crucially, and much like eToro, Plus500 is a commission-free trading platform.
+Plus500 is a commission-free trading platform.
 The only trading fees that you need to take into account is the spread and overnight financing.
 The latter comes into play when you keep a CFD position open overnight.
 This is why Plus500 is more suited for short-term stock trading.

 In terms of getting started, Plus500 allows you to open an account online or via your mobile phone.
 The process takes minutes, and will require a minimum deposit of £100.
 You can do this with your standard debit/credit card, Paypal, or through a bank transfer.
 Safety and security at the platform are top-notch, as Plus500UK Ltd is authorized & regulated by the FCA (#509909).
 Its parent company is also a publicly-listed company, and you can find its shares on the London Stock Exchange.